jimas95/Milestone-2/README.md

 # Goal
-1. From home configuration find a trajectory path that will place the end effector to graps a box.
+1. From home configuration find a trajectory path that will place the end effector to grab a box.
 2. Pick the box and place it somewhere else.
 3. save the trajectory path as csv file.